23 Crime Thriller Authors You Must Read

 Louise Penny

-Louise Penny is a modern crime writer who writes books about the adventures of Chief Inspector Armand Gamache.
-Set in Canada, each of these novels explores the criminal world and watches as the inspector and his team members solve crimes using true detective skills.
+Louise Penny is a modern crime writer who writes about the adventures of Chief Inspector Armand Gamache.
+Set in Canada, each novel observes Gamache and his team from the Sûreté du Québecs solving mysteries with well-honed detective skills.

 4. Ann Cleeves